acornitum/acornitum/readme.md

 I've been meaning to do this for a while and I finally figured out how to "commit" this entire "git" thing.
 I still have no idea what I'm doing.

 If there are no additional pretty green squares beyond this day, it's either because:
-a) I can't figure out how to commit(?) additional edits(?)
+- I can't figure out how to commit(?) additional edits(?)
-b) I've given up on my project
+- I've given up on my project
-c) I forgot about the existance of entire thing
+- I forgot about the existance of entire thing

 Anyways, take your pick.

-But until we meet again, cya!
+And, while you're here, feel free to check out my (maybe existant) projects!